TYROSINE KINASE INHIBITOR

 Tasigna comes in capsule form.

-Rare but serious side effects listed for Tasigna include changes in heart rhythm, blood clots, pancreatitis, liver damage, hemorrhage (bleeding), edema (swelling), fetal harm in pregnant women, and sudden death.
+Rare but serious side effects listed for Tasigna include changes in heart rhythm, blood clots, pancreatitis, liver damage, hemorrhage (bleeding), edema (swelling), cardiovascular disease, fetal harm in pregnant women, and sudden death.
 Tasigna may also cause tumor lysis syndrome – a potentially fatal metabolic condition caused when many cancer cells die at the same time.

 For more details about this treatment, visit: